 There’s loads of things you can get up to over the summer holidays - and this could definitely include going to summer school.
 Summer schools are a great way to improve your understanding of a subject whilst experiencing a university environment.
-Here are 6 tips for making the most out of them.
+Here are 6 tips for making the most out of the experience.

 1. Do your research

 Don’t assume that a high price signifies a better quality course.
-Often the best summer schools are low-cost or free, run by universities or charities, rather than private companies.
-Check the agenda, number of hours of contact time and who the teachers are to get an idea of what the value for the price might be.
+Some of the best summer schools are low-cost or free and run by universities or charities, rather than private companies.
+Check the agenda, number of hours of contact time, and who the teachers are to get an idea of what the value for the price might be.

 2. Engage with the teaching